 PDF

-Arkansas is a state with a rich and complex history, and its alcohol laws reflect that.
-Arkansas is one of only a few states in the country that still has dry counties, which are counties where the sale of alcohol is prohibited.
+Arkansas is a state with a rich and multifaceted history, and its alcohol laws show it.
+Arkansas is one of the few states in the nation that still has dry counties, which are counties where alcohol is banned.

-Some of the most notable dry counties in Arkansas include:
+Some of the most prominent dry counties in Arkansas are:

-• Craighead County: Craighead County is the most populous dry county in Arkansas.
-It is home to the city of Jonesboro, which is a regional center for commerce and education.
+• Craighead County: Craighead County is the state’s most populous dry county.
+It contains the city of Jonesboro, which is a local center for commerce and education.

-• Faulkner County: Faulkner County is the second-most populous dry county in Arkansas.
-It is home to the city of Conway, which is home to Hendrix College and Central Arkansas Christian College.
+• Faulkner County: Faulkner County is the state’s second-most populous dry county.
+It contains the city of Conway, which is home to Hendrix College and Central Arkansas Christian College.

-• Stone County: Stone County is a popular tourist destination in Arkansas.
-It is home to Mountain View, which is known as the “Folk Music Capital of the World.”
+• Stone County: Stone County is a favorite among tourists in Arkansas.
+It hosts Mountain View, named the “Folk Music Capital of the World.”

-• Sharp County: Sharp County is home to the Ozark National Forest, which is a popular destination for hiking, camping, and fishing.
+• Sharp County: Sharp County is host to the Ozark National Forest, a favorite hiking, camping, and fishing destination.

-• Baxter County: Baxter County is home to Bull Shoals Lake, which is a popular destination for fishing and boating.
+• Baxter County: Baxter County has Bull Shoals Lake, a favorite place for boating and fishing.